HEPTACOM/heptaconnect-docs/docs/adr/2020-12-10-portal-service-container.md

 ### Pros

 * Portal developers can decide what is allowed to be changed
-* Portal and portal extension developers can use the commonly known container way of publishing services within an applicatioin
+* Portal and portal extension developers can use the commonly known container way of publishing services within an application

 ### Cons